When Is Colemak-DHk Wide Worth Switching To?

 It fits personal ANSI setups where you are comfortable supporting a niche legacy Colemak-family variant and willing to train both the DHk and wide changes consistently.

-• Best for committed DHk users who also want the wide mod.
+- Best for committed DHk users who also want the wide mod.

-• Best for people comparing legacy Colemak-family variants with full progress tracking.
+- Best for people comparing legacy Colemak-family variants with full progress tracking.

-• Best when you want a niche but fully supported row-stagger Colemak-family setup instead of approximating it manually.
+- Best when you want a niche but fully supported row-stagger Colemak-family setup instead of approximating it manually.

 Colemak-DHk Wide is probably not worth it if you are new to the Colemak family, if you are still comparing broader options, or if you do not need both the legacy DHk pattern and the wide geometry together.

-In a lot of cases, a better answer is staying with QWERTY and training more deliberately.
-Practice quality beats layout theory when the switch itself is not something you will actually sustain.
+In a lot of cases, the honest answer is to stay with QWERTY and train it more deliberately instead.
+Practice quality beats layout theory when the switch itself is not something you will realistically sustain.
+SureTyping's QWERTY lessons can take you surprisingly far without any layout change at all.

-A good decision signal is not raw speed on day one.
-It is whether your accuracy starts stabilizing and whether you are willing to keep coming back to the path.
+A solid decision signal is not your raw WPM on day one.
+It is whether your accuracy starts to stabilize across sessions, and whether you actually want to come back to the practice path.
+Use SureTyping's AI trainer to drill specific problem keys — that is the fastest way to distinguish "hard but learnable" from "genuinely wrong fit."

-• 1.
-Open the Colemak-DHk Wide hub.
+- 1. Open the Colemak-DHk Wide hub and review the starting track structure.

 SureTyping helps because niche variants like Colemak-DHk Wide are almost impossible to judge honestly without layout-specific previews, saved progress, and follow-up drills tied to the exact moved positions.

-That makes the site useful not just for people who already switched, but also for people who are trying to decide whether the switch deserves a real commitment.
+That makes SureTyping useful not just for people who have already committed to the switch, but for people in the decision phase who want to test the waters with real structure before making a call.

 Most failed Colemak-DHk Wide attempts fail because the learner never narrowed the decision enough.
 Without a concrete reason to want the exact variant, the extra retraining burden rarely survives contact with daily typing.

-If you are not going to practice deliberately, the smarter move is usually improving QWERTY.
-A layout switch only becomes worth it when the training process is strong enough to justify the disruption.
+The pattern is almost always a process problem, not a layout problem.
+If you are not going to practice deliberately, improving QWERTY is the smarter investment.
+A layout switch only becomes worth the disruption when the training system behind it is strong enough to justify the cost.